chaidiscovery/chai-lab/README.md

 ## Licence

-Chai-1 is released under an Apache 2.0 License, which means it can be used for both academic and commerical purposes, including for drug discovery.
+Chai-1 is released under an Apache 2.0 License (both code and model weights), which means it can be used for both academic and commerical purposes, including for drug discovery.

 See [LICENSE](LICENSE).